 The congestion charge is a daily levy imposed on drivers choosing to drive within central London.
-It applies between 07:00 and 18:00 on Monday to Friday, excluding public holidays.

 Among other aims, the congestion charge is meant to reduce the length of journeys within the congestion zone, improve bus services and encourage motorists to use public transport instead of their cars.